The Piano Tickler — your online source for expert piano tuning and repair

 Piano Benches

-Well, that's about it—except for the piano bench.
+Well, that's about it — except for the piano bench.
 Quite often on newer pianos, we can't see much difference in the size or shape of the benches.
 With older instruments, sometimes a grand bench is longer than an upright's.
 Then again, we have seen some used verticals with a bench as wide as a grand piano bench.

 Learn More About "The Piano"

-Check back later to learn more about “The King of Instruments,” as it used to be called over a hundred years ago.
-There is so much interesting history, facts, collectibles, trivia, and technical information about “The Piano.”
+Check back later to learn more about "The King of Instruments," as it used to be called over a hundred years ago.
+There is so much interesting history, facts, collectibles, trivia and technical information about "The Piano."

 Scott Joplin Ragtime Piano Sheet Music

-Get Your Piano Tuned - Call John @ (901) 827-3609
+Get Your Piano Tuned — Call John at (901) 827-3609

 Man tuning a piano's internal strings